juanuys/juanuys.github.io/_posts/2020-07-24-story-and-narrative-development-for-video-games-week-3.md

 - Dedicate to a routine.
 - spend the first 15 minutes reading (and not what you've written before)
-- spend the enxt 15 minutes writing the single line ideas (e.g. the whys)
+- spend the next 15 minutes writing the single line ideas (e.g. the whys)
 - take 2 minute break, and just stare at something.
 Clear your mind.
 - spend the rest of the time reviewing the idea sheets, and do the weaving
 - when time's up, stop.